jianyilai/INF1002PythonP88/README.md

 - Suspicious URL Detection
 - Final Risk Scoring
 ## Getting started
-Paste the command below in the main project root folder to activate virtual environment.
+Download and unzip the project folder.
+Then, paste the command below in the main project root folder to activate virtual environment.
 ```
 .venv\Scripts\activate
 ```